brorb/710-wiki/Content/Characters/SYSTEM.md

 ![[06.wav]]

-These .wav files were SSTV audio files that gave out the [[Channel 14]] Schedual when decoded.
-When asked about what the Schedual is for, SYSTEM said that "it is used to keep up when NaN"<!-- discord-cite:cite-mh12lbkx-lqzxce -->
+These .wav files were SSTV audio files that gave out the [[Channel 14]] "Schedual" (schedule misspelled) when decoded.
+When asked about what the schedule is for, SYSTEM said that "it is used to keep up when NaN"<!-- discord-cite:cite-mh12lbkx-lqzxce -->

 > [!discord-cite]- Discord citation (2 messages)
 >